Snail slime: Locomotion

-Slime Production
+Slime production

 A snail releases different kinds of mucus depending on the way it is stimulated.
 When the stimulation is normal, the slime is viscous (sticky) but if the snail is disturbed continuously or even violently, it releases clear foamy secretions.
-If the snail is sexually aroused the slime it releases is clear and viscous (sticky).
+If the snail is sexually aroused the slime it releases is clear and viscous.
 In the case of Cornu aspersum, the discharge is composed of synthesized products from various types of secretory glands.
 These are all single-cell glands found in connective tissue and they secrete their products via pores that pass between the epidermal cells.
 They are of various shapes and usually have a long excretory duct.
 There are eight different types of secreting glands.
 Four of these different types secrete protein, calcium, pigments and lipids.

-Medical Uses
+Medical uses

 Some of the characteristics of snail slime have shown to be useful in Chinese medicine.
-Traditional Chinese medicine has used slime in a variety of ways to treat a variety of illness and cosmetic issues.
-"For examples, snail powders can treat urinary obstruction by putting them above navel, can prevent nosebleed by blowing the powers into nostrils, can cure deaf by dropping snail powers/wine solution into the ears, can soothe toothache and laryngeal diseases.
-Furthermore the snail solution obtained by putting snails in water or wine can be used for curing hemorrhoids, boils, scrofulous, scars, and acne.
-It has also been used as skin creams for wrinkles and dry skin in cosmetics."
+Traditional Chinese medicine has used slime in a variety of ways to treat a variety of illnesses and cosmetic issues.
+It has also been used as skin creams for wrinkles and dry skin in cosmetics.
 The Chinese also have used the color-fast dry qualities of snail slime as a natural dye that represented wealth and power.
-The mucus has shown to be proficient in several biological activities including antimicrobial, antioxidant, anti-tyrosinase, and anti-tumoral activities.
+The mucus has demonstrated several biological activities including antimicrobial, antioxidant, anti-tyrosinase, and anti-tumoral activities.

-A new generation of tissue adhesive has been developed by using natural adhesion phenomena and mechanisms, such as snail mucus gel, which exhibits excellent haemostatic activity, biocompatibility, and biodegradibility.
+A new generation of tissue adhesive has been developed by using natural adhesion phenomena and mechanisms, such as snail mucus gel, which exhibits excellent haemostatic activity, biocompatibility, and biodegradability.
 It is effective in accelerating the healing of full-thickness skin wounds in both normal and diabetic male rats.